-These are the courses common across all the programmes of a School.
+These are the courses common across all the programmes of School of Technology.
 The courses in faculty core are categorised into various sections.
-Each section consists of a basket of courses, from which the student can select courses based on their interest.
-Students must secure the minimum number of credits from their respective Faculty core viz., Engineering Core (EC), Science Core (SC), Management Core (MC) and Humanities Core (HC) etc.
+Each section consists of a basket of courses, from which the studentcan select courses based on their interest.
+Students must secure the minimum number of credits from their respective Faculty core viz., Technology, Science and Management.